- Poly Fluoro Ltd

 In 2010-11, the price of virgin PTFE began climbing, after having dipped consistently over the preceding 5 years.
 What started out as an understandable correction soon turned into an all-out crisis, as the price nearly quintupled over the next 8-10 months.

 Imagine that scenario in any other industry.
 If the steel price to see a 5x increase in less than a year, what horrors would that unleash into the broader market?
-That the PTFE industry survived is a testament to the incredible properties of the material, that make it so difficult to substitute using other polymers.
+That the PTFE industry survived is a testament to the incredible properties of the material, that makes it so difficult to substitute using other polymers such as PVC.
+Both PVC & PTFE are thermoplastics and The PVC prices are much lesser compared to PTFE.

 To make matters worse, since the industry is small, there was no one to really make sense of the economic factors driving the price increases.

-We stepped in at that time, partly driven by our own need to analyse the situation, but also because the information we collected seemed like it would be useful to other industry players.
+We stepped in at that time, partly driven by our own need to analyze the situation, but also because the information we collected seemed like it would be useful to other industry players.

 Many articles were released between 2011 and 2013 that charted the various drivers of PTFE pricing and made sense of the driver that would play out going forward.